ahlwong/dakota-cassandra/README.md

       - `recreateColumn` - drop and recreate column on type mismatch
       - `removeExtra` - drop columns not in schema
       - `addExtra` - add columns that are defined in the schema but don't exist in the table
-  - `userDefinedType.ensureExists` dictactes the UDT discrepancy rectification policy
+  - `userDefinedType.ensureExists` ditactes the UDT discrepancy rectification policy
     - `run` - check existence of UDT, create if missing, and compare schema?
     - `recreate` - drop and recreate UDT on discrepancy
     - `changeType` - attempt to change type on field if type mismatches schema